epate/masonic-lodge/README.md

 The site is driven by a SQLite3 database.
 By default, the site looks for "database.db" but can be changed via the $cnf_database variable in inc/config.inc.

+The database is managed via the Administrative module accessed from http://domain.com/admin or, if necessary, the included phpLiteAdmin application at http://domain.com/admin/phpliteadmin

 ## Securing /admin

 The /admin directory should be secured using whatever method is appropriate for